poormi/dropdownTree/README.md

 # dropdownTree
-the file 'bootstrap-treeview.js' download from the net .
+The 'bootstrap-treeview.js' had modified to be a dropdown tree and others which download from the network.

-modified a bit